jpmora69/Machine-Learning-Project/README.md

 # Why this repo exists
 This is the repo for our Machine Learning final group project at [CUSP, NYU](http://cusp.nyu.edu/).
 It serves as a platform of code version control, code exchange, code safehouse and reproducibility.
 # TODO:
--[x] Scrape data from Foursquare
+- [x] Scrape data from Foursquare
--[x] Merge rating data with DOHMH inspection data
+- [x] Merge rating data with DOHMH inspection data
--[] Neural network classification
+- [ ] Neural network classification
--[] Spatial autocorrelation analysis
+- [ ] Spatial autocorrelation analysis